Why Being in Nature Will Benefit Your Mental Health

 Being active in the daytime can help boost the quality of your sleep because being outdoors will improve your mental health

-If you’re having difficulty sleeping, being outdoors and exercising regularly can really help to improve the quality of your sleep.
 Going for a walk in the afternoon can help your body to relax in the evening, which will take you all the way through to when you go to bed.
 But don’t forget, to get the full benefit of your time spent outdoors you need to leave the distractions behind and focus on being present.
 Walking while emailing doesn’t count!

 Even if you already sleep well, a lunchtime walk will go a long way to improving your mood and overall well-being.
 Not to mention improving blood flow to your brain, making you sharper in the afternoon.